What’s Really Causing Bad Reviews for Ecommerce Businesses?

 Customers buying for their pets are more likely to complain about product quality than any other sector

 It may be that pet owners really do care more about their pets than anything else.
 Almost half of the bad reviews in this sector cited being disappointed in the quality of their product.
 This is twelve percent more common than the average overall of reviews.

 How to use your bad reviews to improve your businesses

 As we said at the start, it’s clear that customers judge a company on the whole experience: not just the product.
 That’s why it’s important for ecommerce retailers to make sure their whole fulfillment operation is optimized.
 As annoying as bad reviews are, they can actually help you improve.
 This is why retailers should:

 Retailers should be willing to look through their bad reviews and identify trends.
 This is probably best done by using a process similar to the one undertaken for this guide: read reviews, put them into separate groups in a spreadsheet, and tally which groups have the most reviews.

 It would also be wise to record how often these reviews are coming through and/or the ratio of bad reviews to good.

 Identify the problem

-From this retailers should be able to identify and prioritise the core problems customers are encountering.
+From this retailers should be able to identify and prioritize the core problems customers are encountering.